Faculty Department of Psychological Sciences

 Sharon M. Houlahan completed her B.A. in Psychology at the University of Notre Dame.
 She went on to earn an M.A. in Clinical Counseling at The Citadel while serving in the United States Marine Corps.
 Her M.A. in Pastoral Ministry and Ph.D. in Counseling Psychology are both from Boston College.
 She also completed an APA accredited pre-doctoral internship in clinical psychology in remote Alaska before coming to Benedictine College in 2020.
 She currently teaches: General Psychology, Abnormal Psychology, Introduction to Counseling, Health Psychology, Tests and Measurement, and will be teaching a Research Seminar next year.
 Her research interests include exploring how spirituality, ability, culture, and housing status each impact mental health and identity.

 Dean Elmore earned his Ph.D. in Experimental Social Psychology from the University of Alabama in 2017 and began working at Benedictine College in the fall of that year.
 He received his M.A. from the University of Alabama, as well, and completed his undergraduate degree in Sociology-Psychology at Birmingham-Southern College.
-Dr. Elmore teaches General Psychology, Research and Statistics in Psychology, Psychology of Learning, and Environmental Psychology.
-His research interests are in the area of social psychology with a focus on psychological processes related to victimization and morality.
-Contact Dean Elmore
+Dr. Elmore teaches General Psychology, Research and Statistics in Psychology, Learning and Cognition, and Biopsychology.
+His research interests are in the area of social psychology with a focus on psychological processes related to victimization and justice.